Designations Congruent with Things: Chapter 12

 “Or,” Newton says, theorizing in slow motion, “I’m being bedside-vigil’d.
 For the second time in a week.”

 The second time?
-Hermann thinks in irritation, try continuously.
+Hermann thinks in irritation.
+Try continuously.
 For three days.

 “Well ‘not-lies’ it is then,” Newton replies agreeably.
 “You do not waste time, dude.”

-“I will need to borrow several of your slides,” Hermann says.
+“I’ll need to borrow several of your slides,” Hermann says.
 “Specifically those pertaining to the mechanics of the drift interface.”

 “Sure, presuming you stole my laptop as well as me from the PPDC.”